About the Hosting Capacity Platform

 Whether you’re a customer, contractor, or developer, our interactive maps can help you identify potential sites for private generation.
 Our interactive portal can help guide decisions regarding the interconnection of resources.

-Hosting Capacity Platform Basics
+Hosting Capacity Types

 System Data